D3 in Depth covers versions 6 and 7 of D3

 )

-Each function has a single parameter::
+Each function has a single parameter:

-• the enter function's parameter enter is the enter selection which represents the elements that need to be created
+• the enter function's parameter is the enter selection which represents the elements that need to be created

-• the update function's parameter update is a selection containing the elements that are already in existence (and aren't exiting)
+• the update function's parameter is a selection containing the elements that are already in existence (and aren't exiting)

-• the exit function's parameter exit is the exit selection and contains elements that need to to be removed
+• the exit function's parameter is the exit selection and contains elements that need to to be removed

 The .join method returns a selection containing the entering and existing elements (it doesn't contain exiting elements).
 Typically most of your style and attribute updates will follow the .join method.